mhansen/graphviz-docs/content/en/Gallery/undirected/fdpclust.md

 url: /Gallery/undirected/fdpclust.html
 ---
 The `fdp` layout program supports edges between nodes and clusters and cluster-to-cluster.
-The syntax is fairly obvious.
-`fdp` is being actively worked on, so the probability of hitting a bug is higher than with `neato`.
-Also the quality of the layouts will be improving.
+To make edges with clusters as endpoints, `fdp` relies on the convention that both nodes and cluster subgraphs have identifical names with the prefix `cluster`, as shown in the example.